NCAR/openiotwx/docs/installation/core_install.md

 ## Cloning the file structure

-Next, clone the github REPO (LINK,LINK,LINK) into Arduino.
+Next, clone the [Github respository](https://github.com/NCAR/esp32-atomlite-arduino-base) into Arduino.
 Alternatively, click this link and download the zip of the file structure.
 There should be code, a data directory, and within the data directory, a config.json